rah-ds/rah5ff_DS5111su24_lab_01/README.md

 * updated requirements.txt to be a specific version

 ### Week 6-Installable Package
-* built out the pyproject.toml file
+* built out the pyproject.toml file, could've also used a setup.py file
 * updated the Demo to include a user-friendly way to call package

 ### Week 7-Review